Quotennial/quotennial.github.io/_posts/2019-06-28-loveisland.md

 # Twitter API

-To make use of the twitter API you must register a developer account which can be linked to your personal account.
+To make use of the twitter API, you must register a developer account which can be linked to your personal account.
 To do so use this [link](https://apps.twitter.com/) and follow the instructions, the process shouldn't take too long.
 After you have successfully registered, we need to define our API Keys:

 ```python
 # Define API keys